-Our governing body is made up of 9 governors, 3 associate members, the Headteacher and is supported by a clerk.
-They come from a diverse range of backgrounds and have a variety of skills, it is a credit to this school and to the local community that we have such a strong body of support and challenge for Curbar Primary School.
-To find out more about the governors and their roles, please look on the ‘Meet the governors’ page.
+Our governing body is made up of nine Governors, including the Headteacher and is supported by a clerk.
+They come from a diverse range of backgrounds and have a variety of skills.
+It is a credit to this school and to the local community that we have such a strong body of support and challenge for Curbar Primary School.
+To find out more about the individual governors and their roles, please look on the ‘Meet the Governors’ page of the school website.

 Meetings of the full governing body take place once every term and are supported by smaller committee meetings and working parties.
 Governors often attend school events during the year and provide drinks and biscuits at parents’ evenings.

-Starting in January 2018 a termly Governors’ Newsletter is being produced which provides a summary of the key matters arising.
+A termly Governors’ Newsletter is produced which provides a summary of the key matters arising.
 You can find recent editions on the ‘Governors’ Newsletters’ page.

 Many thanks for your interest and involvement in Curbar Primary School.